McLarenCollege/foundations_public/book-discount.md

  Hint: Use an if statement.

 ### Part3

-Write the code to increase the Australian price by 20% by creating a reference to the object which is a value for the 'Australia` property.
+If the book was published before 2017 and is not a bestseller, reduce the Indian price by 10% and the United States price by 20% write the code to increase the Australian price by 20% by creating a reference to the object which is a value for the 'Australia` property.